 Unlike a permanent hire, with internships, you must begin with the end in mind.
 Plan the beginning, middle, and end of the intern’s workload.

 - Assign an experienced mentor to monitor the intern’s daily activities.

 Assign an executive to provide training input and broaden the intern’s view of the business and industry.

-- Pay your interns and expect them to provide return on your investment.
+- Pay your interns and expect them to provide a return on your investment.
 You will be amazed what they can accomplish!

 - Stay in touch with past interns and keep them engaged in your business if you wish to bring them on as a permanent employee.

 Establishing a successful internship program is a very attainable goal.
 However, it does require commitment and investment.
 Focus on making the experience a win-win for both your organization and the intern and you have the opportunity to bring some strong new talent into your business!

 Are you looking to add young, energetic promotional product professionals to your team?

 Contact our team today to discuss how you can effectively cultivate and attract new talent.